 - sizing feedback from different body types

-- insights on colors and camera appeal
+- insights on colors and camera appearance

 - fewer production errors